-Alternative Considered This scenario provides for the intensification and CH1 CH2 B1 B2 B3 S1 S2 extension of new development both within the Town Centre and the development of a second PHH W1 W2 neighbourhood centre on the eastern bank of the W3 River Suck.
-Development under this option would result in an increase in ribbon development on the M1 AC main eastern inward routes specifically to the north M2,M3 and south of the R446 and R357 with associated L. impacts in terms of poor environmental quality, increased traffic and congestion along these approach roads, increasingly peripheral car based development and would militate against easy walking distance to the town centre.
+Alternative Considered This scenario provides for the intensification and extension of new development both within the Town Centre and the development of a second neighbourhood centre on the eastern bank of the CH1 CH2 B1, B2, B3, M1,M2,M3 AC, L. SG1, SG2, PHH, W1, W2, River Suck.
+Development under this option would result in an increase in ribbon development on the main eastern inward routes specifically to the north and south of the R446 and R357 with associated impacts in terms of poor environmental quality, increased traffic and congestion along these W3. approach roads, increasingly peripheral car based development and would militate against easy walking distance to the town centre.
 This option may also lead to the unsustainable management of some development in relation to flood risk areas as well as sensitive environmental areas especally areas adjacent to the River Suck and associated flood zones, the continuance of urban sprawl and the improper management of development pressures at main transportation interchanges.
-This alternative favours meeting the development needs of the o draft plan are ea by adopti ng a bi-nodal approach and creating a second neighborhood centre on the eastern side of the River Suck.
-This approach and creating a second neighborhood centre on the eastern side of the River Suck.
+This alternative favours meeting the development ne eds of the pla n area by ado pting a bi-no dal approach and creating a second neighborhood centre on the eastern side of the River Suck.
 This approach poses challenges in relation to the feasibility of encouraging sustainable travel options and implementing measures to encourage modal shift.
 The social cohesion of the existing settlements would suffer as consequences of the strategy of bi-nodal development.
-The potential with which the existing built environment and areas immediately surrounding has to offer in providing for the future needs of the draft plan would not be prioritised and therefore not fully realised if a second neighborhood was developed.
+The potential with which the existing built environment and areas immediately surrounding has to offer in providing for the future needs of the plan would not be prioritised and therefore not fully realised if a second neighborhood was developed.
 This option would also have an impact on the quality of the built environment and possible loss of biodiversity, flora and fauna if development of a new settlement centre was to proceed.
 With the creation of the neighbourhood centre to the east of the River Suck this may have a direct impact on the ecological networks and flood risk management of the area which could have a direct impact on the quality of life for the local residents.